 Manage human and financial resources to achieve the vision/mission/purpose

 Prevent and resolve problems; or transfer issues to your supervisor as appropriate

+Understand your county, not just your program.
+Be knowledgeable about ANR, FCHS, 4H

+Keep on top of your volunteers and the volunteer processes.
+All volunteers must be a UA DCC and those interacting with youth MUST have a DPS background check

 Finance & Budgets